-People are considered fully vaccinated for COVID-19 when more than two weeks have passed since receiving the second dose in a two dose series, or more than two weeks after they have received a single-dose vaccine.
+People are considered fully vaccinated for COVID-19 when more than two weeks have passed since receiving the second dose in a two-dose series, or more than two weeks after they have received a single-dose vaccine.
 A completed vaccination card (which includes name of person vaccinated, type of vaccine provided and date last dose administered) in original, photocopied, or digital form; the Hawaii SMART Health Card digital health pass; or other similar vaccination documentation from a healthcare provider are acceptable proof of vaccination.
-Operators may collect the above acceptable proof of vaccination prior to indoor events.